-If you have a WordPress website, and you know what SEO means, then chances are you already have the WordPress SEO by Yoast plugin installed.But given the fact that this plugin can be quite a handful, not everyone will be taking full advantage of it’s capabilities.
-In this post we will look at the 10 most important functions of WordPress SEO by Yoast, and how to make use of them for your own website.
+If you have a WordPress website, and you know what SEO means, then chances are you already have the Yoast SEO WordPress plugin installed.But given the fact that this plugin can be quite a handful, not everyone will be taking full advantage of it’s capabilities.
+In this post we will look at the 10 most important functions of Yoast SEO for WordPress, and how to make use of them for your own website.

 Generates XML Sitemaps

 Proper organization is a must for SEO, and an integral part of that, is an XML sitemap.
-Upon installation, WordPress SEO by Yoast auto-generates one, and consistently updates it when you create new content.
-You can easily change your XML settings by going under SEO> XML Sitemaps in your WordPress admin dashboard.
+Upon installation, Yoast SEO auto-generates one, and consistently updates it when you create new content.
+You can easily change your XML settings by going under SEO > XML Sitemaps in your WordPress admin dashboard.

 Automatically Submits XML Sitemaps to Google/Other Search Engines